 You will be asked to digitally turn in completed intake forms 3 days prior to our intake session.
 Our meeting will last approximately 50 to 60 minutes.
 The content of the session will be reviewing the paperwork (policies, financial arrangements, etc.), digging deeper into the information you provided, and determining an initial direction for treatment.
 You will be able to ask any questions about the therapeutic process, my education and techniques, and anything else you would like clarity on as we begin our therapeutic journey together.

 If the intake is for your child (under 13), please do not bring them - they will attend the following session.
 If it is for a teen (13-17), they are allowed to do the intake by themselves or with you.
 If you are 18+, please attend the session by yourself.
 (Let me know if you may need to bring a support person.)

 HOW OFTEN WILL WE MEET FOR THERAPY?
 HOW LONG WILL THIS TAKE?

-Adhering to typical standards of care, therapy will begin with a frequency of once per week visits.
+Adhering to typical standards of care, therapy will begin with a frequency of once per week visits, if availability allows.
 As you progress and you find yourself (or your child) reaching therapy goals, we will discuss decreasing frequency.